GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/hive/util/README.md

 It queries Hive Metastore via thrift to get DDLs for each table in the database, and outputs a single text file of semicolon-separated DDLs to a GCS bucket path, creating it with the following sub-path: *"/<database-name>/%m-%d-%Y %H.%M.%S/part-00000"*.

+Note that it uses the "SHOW CREATE TABLE <...> AS SERDE" statement.
+Feel free to remove the AS SERDE suffix if you need DDLs of tables created using Spark.

 ## Arguments

 * `spark.hadoop.hive.metastore.uris`: Hive metastore URI